seL4/ci-actions/sel4test-hw-matrix/README.md

      SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# seL4Test Hardware Run Matrix
+# seL4Test Hardware Matrix

-This action generates a GitHub build matrix for the [sel4test-hw-run] action from the hardware platforms listed as available in [platforms.yml][] in this repo.
+This action generates a GitHub matrix for sel4test hardware builds and runs from the hardware platforms listed as available in [platforms.yml][] in this repo.

+Depending on the input parameter `matrix`, it generates either:

+- a *run* matrix (default) for the [sel4test-hw-run] action, or
+- a *build* matrix for the [sel4test-hw] action

 [platforms.yml]: ../seL4-platforms/platforms.yml
 [sel4test-hw-run]: ../sel4test-hw-run/README.md